 In 2012, the Ministry of Culture in association with the Ministry of Science, Education and Sports started a pilot programme "Backpack (full) of Culture / Ruksak (pun) kulture", with the aim of bringing artists and cultural events directly to kindergartens, primary and high schools.
 The pilot programme was successful, and in October 2013 the Ministry of Culture issued a public call for the expression of interest for artists, artistic organisations and cultural NGOs to participate in this programme.
-The Ministry of Culture will provide financing for the selected programmes, while the Ministry of Science, Education and Sports will be responsible for providing the network of schools that will host the selected programmes.
-The Ministry of Culture also announced the development of a Strategy for promotion of reading and the first meeting of the working group for the development of the Strategy was held in June 2014.
+The Ministry of Culture provided financing for the selected programmes, while the Ministry of Science, Education and Sports was responsible for providing the network of schools that hosted the selected programmes.
+However, the current technical minister of culture did not show support for this programme.
+It was deleted from the Strategic Plan of the Ministry without evaluation and/or any explanation.